tuxthepenguin84/osai/README.md

 ### <a id="mobile"></a>Mobile

 * [AugustDev/enchanted](https://github.com/AugustDev/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.
+* [JHubi1/ollama-app](https://github.com/JHubi1/ollama-app) - A modern and easy-to-use client for Ollama
+* [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.

 ### <a id="rag"></a>RAG (retrieval-augemented generation)